UniPiTechnology/evok/README.md

 EVOK also supports sending notifications via webhook.

+### Evok v3 ###

+A new version of [Evok v3 is currently being developed in the dev-bookworm](https://github.com/UniPiTechnology/evok/tree/dev-bookworm) branch and is open for testing a bugreporting.

 ### For more information see our documentation at [api-docs.io].

 ## Installation process on Patron/Neuron/Axon PLCs using pre-build OS images (recommended)